wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

         // User header in your networking library
    }
    ```
-   Note, that if an "activation" scoped encryptor is combined with PowerAuth Symmetric Multi-Factor Authorization Code, then this step is not required.
-The authorization header already contains all the information required for proper request decryption on the server.
+   Note, that if an "activation" scoped encryptor is combined with PowerAuth Symmetric Multi-Factor Authentication Code, then this step is not required.
+The authentication header already contains all the information required for proper request decryption on the server.

 1. Fire your HTTP request and wait for a response
    - In case that non-200 HTTP status code is received, then the error processing is identical to a standard RESTful response defined in our protocol.
 So, you can expect a JSON object with `"error"` and `"message"` properties in the response.